huajie-zhong/expense-tracker/README.md

 - **Python**: The backend of the application is built with Python.
 - **Flask**: Flask is used as the web framework.
+- **Flask-login**: Flask-login is used to handle user login session.
 - **Jinja2**: Jinja2 is used for templating and generating HTML dynamically.
 - **JavaScript**: JavaScript is used for client-side scripting.
 - **CSS**: CSS is used for styling the web pages.
 - **SQLAlchemy**: SQLAlchemy is used as the ORM for database operations.
 - **SQLite**: SQLite is used as the database.
 - **OAuth2**: OAuth2 is used for Google Login.
+- **Pillow**: Pillow is used to handle the images upload by users
 - **Tesseract OCR**: Tesseract OCR is used for extracting text from uploaded receipt images.
+- **Werkzeug**: werkzeug.security is used to generate secure password hashing to store in server database.

 ## Installation
 1. Clone the repository: